How To Boil Crawfish: With Helpful Tips

 Bag of seasoning.

 Nowadays, we use Louisiana Fish Fry Products Crawfish, Shrimp, and Crab Boil Seasoning.
 It's delicious and super easy!
 Their 4.5-pound bag is the perfect size for a thirty-pound sack of crawfish.
-We add another half bag or more when cooking a second thirty-pound sack of crawfish in the same water.
+We add another half-bag or more when cooking a second 30-pound sack of crawfish in the same water.

 Time To Boil